weixingnie/DSCI_551_Project/index.md

-## Welcome to Our DSCI 551 Project
+# Welcome to Our DSCI 551 Project

-You can use the [editor on GitHub](https://github.com/weixingnie/DSCI_551_Project/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.